axioned/handbook/docs/welcome.md

 ## Processes

 We're always trying to find out ways to improve and to make Axioned a more comprehensive company.
 Like this handbook, our work methodology is never ready.
 It's forever evolving and adapting itself to new perspectives.

-## Guidelines

-A few documents that can be really useful for you on your daily basis operations.